Washington Highlands (Washington, D.C.): Libraries

 Washington Highlands lacks a branch of the District of Columbia Public Library.
 The two closest libraries are Parklands-Turner Neighborhood Library at 1547 Alabama Avenue SE (near Alabama Avenue and Stanton Road SE) and the William O. Lockridge/Bellevue Neighborhood Library at 115 Atlantic Street SW (near Atlantic Avenue and South Capitol Street).
 The Parklands Library Kiosk, a metal-and-plastic "kiosk library" opened at Alabama Avenue and Stanton Road SE in 1977.
 It was replaced by the 1500 sqft Parklands-Turner Library (built across the street) in 1984.
 In 2003, as work began on construction of the Henson Ridge Hope VI housing development, city officials announced they would close the kiosk library and build a new $1.5 million Parklands-Turner Library as part of the redevelopment of nearby Turner Elementary School.
 But this plan fell through.
-In September 2009, Parklands-Turner Library closed for four weeks, and the old building demolished.
+In September 2009, Parklands-Turner Library closed for four weeks, and the old building was demolished.
 A new Parklands-Turner Library opened in The Shops at Parklands on Alabama Avenue in October 2009.
 The Lockridge/Bellevue Neighborhood Library was formerly called the Washington Highlands Branch Library, but was never located in Washington Highlands.
 The library was demolished in 2009 and a new $15 million structure, designed by noted international architect David Adjaye, opened in September 2012.
-The branch was renamed Bellevue to better reflect the neighborhood in which the library exists.
+The branch was renamed Bellevue, reflecting the neighborhood in which the library exists.
 Although D.C.
 Board of Education member William O. Lockridge opposed the library's reconstruction, D.C.
 Mayor Vincent C. Gray successfully pushed to have the library renamed for him (even though a nearby athletic field already bore his name).